-Those who miss the Statute of Limitations and other deadlines create a risk that they will recover nothing.
-Do not risk losing your rights to the recovery you deserve.
-Call a car accident attorney from Friedman & Simon, L.L.P. so you can rest assured that all statutory and other deadlines are being met on your behalf.
-516-932-0400.
+Those who miss their case’s statutory deadline (and other deadlines) create a risk that they will recover nothing.
+Do not risk losing your rights to pursue the financial recovery you deserve.
+Hire a car accident attorney from Friedman & Simon, L.L.P., and let our team file your case on time.
+Call us today for a free case review.

 Exceptions to the Statute of Limitations on Car Accident Lawsuits

-In this example, if the injured party is a 17-year-old who suffered injuries in a car accident, they would have until their 21st birthday to sue the driver(s) who caused their accident.
+In this example, if the injured party is a 17-year-old who suffered injuries in a car accident, they would likely have until their 21st birthday to sue the driver and/or another liable party that caused their accident.
 Of course, there is nothing stopping them from settling the case out of court or suing after their 18th birthday but before this deadline arrives.

 Consequences for Waiting Too Long to Sue in New York